-I normally agree 100% with my colleague and friend, Senator Ruane, but on this occasion I have some reservations.
-It is all right for the World Health Organization to have a utopian view and of course it allowed Senator Ruane to give a splendid view of utopian social circumstances.
-However, while I am a pretty jolly person and I have been relatively healthy since I got somebody else's liver installed, I do not think I have ever had complete physical, mental and social well-being.
-That is something to aim for but I do not think it exists very much in the real world.
+I normally agree 100% with my colleague and friend Senator Ruane, but on this occasion I have some reservations.
+It is all right for the World Health Organization to have a utopian view and, of course, it allowed Senator Ruane to give a splendid view of utopian social circumstances.
+However, while I am a pretty jolly person and have been relatively healthy since I got somebody else's liver installed, I do not think I have ever had complete physical, mental and social well-being.
+That is something for which to aim, I do not think it exists very much in the real world.
 I do not oppose the amendment but I have some reservations about it because I think it is utopian.

 I am delighted to be in the Seanad for Committee Stage of this legislation and look forward to a number of days of constructive debate on Committee and Report Stages.

 I have just come from a meeting with many medical stakeholders who are preparing for the introduction of services in January.
 I am very happy to see the level of preparedness that people have made, in terms of websites, information campaigns and helplines, to make sure we will be able to support the 372 women in Ireland who will seek a termination in January in this country with care and compassion, regardless of what we do with the law.
 We know that nine women travel and three women take the abortion pill every day.